Moburma/SWAModelConvertor/README.md

 The script will generate the .obj file in the current directory.

 It's possible other games used this format so may work there.

+Note there is more information in the original Bullfrog format such as colours of faces etc, but I'm only converting the bare minimum just to see what these were.